Feastio

 The Harry Waugh Dessert Room

-The upstairs dessert room feels more intimate than the dining rooms on the ground floor.
-It's one of my favorite things about dining at Bern's.
+The upstairs dessert room feels more intimate than the dining rooms on the ground floor, which is one of my favorite things about dining at Bern's.
+Each of the 48 private tables is enclosed in repurposed wine casks made of California redwoods.

 Harry Waugh Dessert Room at Bern's